hossaincse2/laravel-logs/README.md

-# How to create and publish a Laravel package on packagist
+# How to use Audit and Error Logs in your laravel app
 A Laravel package is a set of reusable classes created to add extra functionality to a Laravel website.
 In clearer terms, a package is to Laravel, what plugins are to WordPress.
 The primary goal of Laravel packages is to reduce development time by making reusable features into a set of standalone classes that can be used within any Laravel project.

 [View tutorial](https://pusher.com/tutorials/publish-laravel-packagist)